NU394-s2025TTh/Tribe-Z/docs/Some-Thoughts-on-Naming.md

 ## File Structure

 First, in terms of project structure, a common method is to separate by structure functionally; in this case "containers" (i.e., React components that contain other components) go in a containers folder.
 Components that are used by multiple containers go in a components folder.
 Hooks go in a hooks folder, handlers go in a handlers folder.
-A flat structure with a component per file could be used; or alternatively components can be placed in subfolders (a visual example is provided in canvas)
+A flat structure with a component per file could be used; or alternatively components can be placed in sub-folders (a visual example is provided in canvas)

 The benefit of folders, especially if locally scoped CSS in JavaScript is used, the styling can be placed in the folder; as can separate files that might have the definition of the properties.
 The disadvantage is the hierarchy gets deeper; also if the "index" convention is used, it is easy to get confused between the index files.